eps0003/EasyUI/README.md

 Examples:

-- `0.0f` on the x-axis means the component will stretch to 0% of its parent's width.
+- `0.0f` on the x-axis means the component will stretch to 0% of its parent's width which the minimum size will always exceed.
-- `0.5f` on the x-axis means the component will stretch to 0% of its parent's width.
+- `0.5f` on the x-axis means the component will stretch to 50% of its parent's width unless the minimum size exceeds this.
 - `1.0f` on the x-axis means the component will stretch to 100% of its parent's width.

 #### Minimum size